This post may contain affiliate links. Please read mydisclosure policy.

 Rich, creamy, perfectly baked cheesecake couldn’t be easier.
 This is a foolproof recipe for the most delicious sour cream cheesecake recipe.
 This cheesecake recipe never cracks and always looks super impressive.
-Here you go: all the tips to make sure your cheesecake is perfect!
+This is an easy cheesecake recipe that comes out perfect every time!

 If homemade cheesecake sounds intimidating, don’t let that stop you for one more day!

 There are just a few tricks to baking a perfect New York cheesecake recipe.
 I’m going to talk you through all of the steps.
 Yes, even the water bath.
 Trust me, it’s easy!

 This cheesecake looks impressive – professional, even.
 It has a thick, crispy, and buttery graham cracker crust, super tall sides, and a rich and creamy sour cream cheesecake filling.

 You can add any kind of cheesecake topping that you like.
 A simple fresh fruit topping is always divine with cheesecake.
 My husband loves a jammy blueberry topping with his cheesecake.
 I love fresh fruit with a citrus glaze and a ton of whipped cream!

 This is the best cheesecake recipe, and it’s never once cracked on me.
 Because it has always turned out perfectly, and because it’s beyond delicious, I come back to it over and over again.

 Equipment you’ll need

 - 9-inch springform pan (affiliate link)

 - A 9x13 pan OR a large roasting pan

 - Heavy-duty aluminum foil